 Oak Wealth has a stated minimum annual fee of $5,000, but it does not have a minimum account size.
 If you have a lower net worth, this annual fee could make the firm’s services cost prohibitive for you.

 Oak Wealth Advisors Background

 Oak Wealth Advisors was founded in 2008 by Michael Walther.
-Walther is the firm’s managing member, president and only advisor.
+Walther is the firm’s managing member, president and one of two advisors.
 He is a certified financial planner (CFP), chartered financial analyst (CFA) and certified public accountant (CPA).

 Oak Wealth Advisors Investment Philosophy